 Because its racks are removable, they might rattle sometimes when empty, but you can solve this by removing them from the wine cooler when not in use.

-This 46 bottle wine cooler is great if you have a large collection because of its large capacity.
+This 46 bottle wine cooler is great if you have a bigger collection because of its large storage capacity.
 Its stainless steel frame, stainless steel door handles, and beech wood shelves make this a very sleek and classy unit.

-This Kalamera Wine Cooler delivers even cooling at just the right temperature, with a Dual Zone compressor that cools each area to the perfect chilling temperature.
-The compressor is silent, so it will not disturb your family or guests, and it has no vibration, so it will not upset the wine bottles as well.
+This Kalamera wine cooler delivers even cooling at just the right temperature, with a dual zone compressor that cools each area to the perfect chilling temperature.
+The compressor is silent, so it will not disturb your family or guests, and it has no vibration, so it will not upset the wine bottles either.
 The unit is only 24 inches wide, so it fits easily in most areas.

 It has a blue accent light that illuminates your collection.